Knights of Lithuania: Contemporary activities

 The Knights of Lithuania today provides college scholarships for many of its members and conducts periodic cultural events.

 From July 25–28, 2013, the 100th Annual Convention of the Knights of Lithuania was held in Boston, celebrating a century of continuous existence.
 The gathering was attended by Deputy Chief of the Lithuanian Mission to the United States Simonas Šatūnas and by the Lithuanian General Consul in New York, Valdemaras Sarapinas.

+The Knights of Lithuania continue to prosper and grow throughout the United States.
+Its most recent national convention, their 111th, was held in June of 2025 in Las Vegas, NV.
+Their 112th National Convention will be co-sponsored by Council 7 - Waterbury, CT and Council 141 - Bridgeport, CT from July 31, 2026 - August 2, 2026 in Southbury, CT.